Mikhail Kalashnikov: Death

 After a prolonged illness, Kalashnikov was hospitalized on 17 November 2013, in an Udmurtian medical facility in Izhevsk, the capital of Udmurtia and where he lived.
 He died 23 December 2013, at age 94 from gastric hemorrhage.
 In January 2014, a letter that Kalashnikov wrote six months before his death to the leader of the Russian Orthodox Church, Patriarch Kirill, was published by the Russian daily newspaper Izvestia.
 In the letter, he stated that he was suffering "spiritual pain" about whether he was responsible for the deaths caused by the weapons he created.
-Translated from the published letter he states, "I keep having the same unsolved question: if my rifle claimed people's lives, then can it be that I... a Christian and an Orthodox believer, was to blame for their deaths?"
+Translated from the published letter he states, "I keep having the same unsolved question: if my rifle claimed people's lives, then can it be that I... a Christian and an Orthodox believer, was to blame for their deaths?".

 The patriarch wrote back, thanked Kalashnikov, and said that he "was an example of patriotism and a correct attitude toward the country".
 Kirill added about the design responsibility for the deaths by the rifle, "the church has a well-defined position when the weapon is defense of the Motherland, the Church supports its creators and the military, which use it."

 He became one of the first people buried in the Federal Military Memorial Cemetery.

 Family

 Kalashnikov's father, Timofey Aleksandrovich Kalashnikov (1883–1930), was a peasant.
 He completed two grades of parochial school and could read and write.
 In 1901, he married Aleksandra Frolovna Kaverina (1884–1957), who was illiterate throughout her life.
 They had 19 children, but only eight survived to adult age; Kalashnikov was born 17th, and was close to death at age six.

 In 1930, the government labeled Timofey Aleksandrovich a kulak, confiscated his property, and deported him to Siberia, along with most of the family.
 The eldest three siblings, daughters Agasha (b.
 1905) and Anna and son Victor, were already married by 1930, and remained in Kuriya.
 After her husband's death in 1930, Aleksandra Frolovna married Efrem Kosach, a widower who had three children of his own.

 Mikhail Kalashnikov married twice, the first time to Ekaterina Danilovna Astakhova of Altai Krai.
 He married the second time to Ekaterina Viktorovna Moiseyeva (1921–1977).
 She was an engineer and did much technical drawing work for her husband.
 They had four children: daughters Nelli (b.
 1942), Elena (b.
 1948) and Natalya (1953–1983), and a son Victor (1942–2018).
 Victor also became a prominent small arms designer.

+Kalashnikov's grandson, Igor, ran a German company called Marken Marketing International.
+The company revamps trademarks and produces merchandise carrying the Kalashnikov name, such as vodka, umbrellas and knives.
+One of the items is a knife named for the AK-74.

 The title to the AK-47 trademark belonged to Mikhail Kalashnikov's family until 4 April 2016, when the Kalashnikov Concern won a lawsuit to invalidate the registration of the trademark.